clemsos/writings/_quora/2018-08-25-Is-jQuery-still-worth-it-What-should-I-learn-after-JS-Vanilla.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Is jQuery still worth it?
+    Is jQuery still worth it?
 What should I learn after JS Vanilla? - Quora
 ---